 With this amount of passing, it is critically important that they pass as accurately as possible.
 The last thing a team needs is a midfielder who regularly loses possession of the ball when they try to pass it.
 This negatively affects the whole team, and that midfielder probably won’t be playing for long!

-The ability to pass accurately can release other players on the team to find the space they need to perform their role in the most effective way they can.
+The ability to pass accurately can release other players on the team to find the space they need to perform their roles in the most effective way they can.
 This benefits the whole team.

 7. Take set-pieces